Charles Stanley Nott

-Charles Stanley Nott (1887–1978) was an author, publisher, translator and a student of G. I. Gurdjieff.
-He first met Gurdjieff and A. R. Orage in New York in 1923.
-He spent time at the Institute for the Harmonious Development of Man and became a close student of Gurdjieff.
+Charles Stanley Nott (1887–1978) was an author, publisher, translator and a student of G. I. Gurdjieff and A. R. Orage.
+Nott first met Orage, then a student and representative of Gurdjieff, in New York in 1923, when Nott was working at the Sunwise Turn Bookshop.
+Nott witnessed Orage's first lecture about Gurdjieff, in that bookshop, on January 9, 1924.
+Gurdjieff arrived in New York soon after, in 1924, and Nott attended Gurdjieff's first demonstration of "sacred dances" and movements, which were part of his teachings.

+Note then spent time at the Institute for the Harmonious Development of Man and became a close student of Gurdjieff.
 He helped with the publication and distribution of Gurdjieff's first published book The Herald of Coming Good.
 He wrote two books on his life and experience with Gurdjieff, Orage, and P. D. Ouspensky.

 Early life

 Nott was born in Bedfordshire, England, and grew up in a Hertfordshire village.